RasaHQ/rasa/README.md

 ## Motivation

 rasa_nlu is a tool for intent classification and entity extraction.
-It's the natural language understanding component of the `rasa` dialogue engine.
 You can think of rasa_nlu as a set of high level APIs for building your own language parser using existing NLP and ML libraries.
 The intended audience is mainly people developing bots.
 It can be used as a drop-in replacement for [wit](https://wit.ai) or [LUIS](https://luis.ai), but works as a local service rather than a web API.